 - Making the above available at prices that won’t blow enterprise or customer budgets out of the water.

 It’s also technically impossible, but data center providers continue to get closer and closer.

-Those that need as much power for non-IT needs as for IT needs have a PUE of 2.
-The lower the power consumption for non-IT needs (cooling, lighting, coffee machines and so on), the lower the PUE gets.
+Those that need as much power for non-IT needs as for IT needs to have a PUE of 2.
+The lower the power consumption for non-IT needs (cooling, lighting, coffee machines, and so on), the lower the PUE gets.